LoamMarket/docs/tos/terms-of-service.md

 **3. USER REPRESENTATIONS**

-By using the Site, you represent and warrant that: (1) all registration information you submit will be true, accurate, current, and complete; (2) you will maintain the accuracy of such information and promptly update such registration information as necessary; (3) you have the legal capacity and you agree to comply with these Terms of Use; (4) you are at least 18 years of age and a legal adult in your jurisdiction; (5) you will not access the Site through automated or non-human means, whether through a bot, script or otherwise; (6) you will not use the Site for any illegal or unauthorized purpose, including gambling; (7) your use of the Site will not violate any applicable law or regulation; (8) you understand that participation involves real money and financial risk; and (9) you will participate in good faith with informed predictions based on genuine assessment rather than gambling or guessing.
+By using the Site, you represent and warrant that: (1) all registration information you submit will be true, accurate, current, and complete; (2) you will maintain the accuracy of such information and promptly update such registration information as necessary; (3) you have the legal capacity and you agree to comply with these Terms of Use; (4) you are at least 18 years of age and a legal adult in your jurisdiction; (5) you will not access the Site through automated or non-human means, whether through a bot, script or otherwise; (6) you will not use the Site for any illegal or unauthorized purpose, including gambling; (7) your use of the Site will not violate any applicable law or regulation; and (8) you will participate in good faith with informed predictions based on genuine assessment rather than gambling or guessing.

 If you provide any information that is untrue, inaccurate, not current, or incomplete, we have the right to suspend or terminate your account and refuse any and all current or future use of the Site (or any portion thereof).

 **4. USER REGISTRATION**

 You are required to register with the Site to participate in prediction markets.
 You agree to keep your password confidential and will be responsible for all use of your account and password.
 We reserve the right to remove, reclaim, or change a username you select if we determine, in our sole discretion, that such username is inappropriate, obscene, or otherwise objectionable.
-You must provide accurate identification and payment information to participate in real-money transactions.
+If you receive rewards, you must provide accurate identification and payment information.

 **5. NATURE OF THE PLATFORM**

 **5.1 Professional Assessment Platform**

-Loam operates a professional job placement platform that uses prediction markets to evaluate candidates and match them with employers. **This is not a gambling platform.** The platform is designed for:
+Loam operates a professional job placement platform that uses **play-money prediction markets** to gather information about candidates and facilitate matches with employers. **This is not a gambling platform, and the prediction markets are not derivatives or financial instruments.** The platform is designed for:

 - Informed professional assessment of candidate skills and fit
-- Data-driven matching between candidates and employers
-- Rewarding expertise and accurate professional judgment
+- Data-driven information gathering through market mechanisms
 - Facilitating successful employment placements
+- Optionally rewarding successful placements or accurate assessments

 **5.2 Prohibition on Gambling Behavior**